IF THESE ARE WILD BABIES

 WHAT TO FEED THE BABIES

 Baby rabbits should be fed Kitten Milk Replacer (KMR) or goat milk, which you can buy at pet stores, or sometimes even a local veterinarian’s office.
-Because rabbit milk is the most caloric of all mammals, we add in one tablespoon of cream to each can of KMR.
-Most kits will not nurse form the baby animal bottles you can buy at stores.
+Because rabbit milk is the most caloric of all mammals, we add in one tablespoon of 100% heavy whipping cream (no sugar) to each can of KMR.
+Most kits will not nurse from the baby animal bottles you can buy at stores.
 Instead, use a sterile oral syringe, which can be purchased at most pharmacies.

 It is best to feed baby rabbits no more than twice a day, but sometimes it takes more feedings to get an adequate amount into them, especially at first.